JVerhe/heatTopology/readme.md

 2. `cmake -DBUILD_TESTS=ON ..` (can be set to `OFF` when you don't want to compile the tests)
 3. `cmake --build .`
 4. `cmake --build . --target run_tests`

+## Deleting log files

+- Deleting all the log files can be done by running the command:

+`cmake --build . --target clean_logs`